Paul Popenoe: Biology and eugenics

-Popenoe married Betty Stankowitch in New York on 23 August 1920.
-They remained married until her death on 26 June 1978.

 In the mid-1920s, Popenoe began working with E.S.
 Gosney, a wealthy California financier, and the Human Betterment Foundation to promote eugenic policies in California.
 In 1909, California had enacted its first compulsory sterilization law to allow for the sterilization of the mentally ill and the mentally retarded in its state psychiatric hospitals.
 With Popenoe as his scientific workhorse, Gosney intended to study the sterilization work done in California and to use it to advocate sterilization in other parts of the country and in the world at large.
 That would culminate in a number of works, most prominently their joint-authored Sterilization for Human Betterment: A Summary of Results of 6,000 Operations in California, 1909-1929 in 1929.
 The work would become a popular text for the advocacy of sterilization, as it purported to be an objective study of the operations in the state and concluded, unsurprisingly, that rigorous programs for the sterilization of the "unfit" were beneficial to all involved, including the sterilized patients.
 In the 1930s, he served as a member of the American Eugenics Society's board of directors, along with Charles B. Davenport, Henry H. Goddard, Madison Grant, Harry H. Laughlin, and Gosney, among others.

-In 1929 he received an honorary Sc.D. degree from Occidental College, which he had attended.
+In 1929, he received an honorary Sc.D. degree from Occidental College, which he had attended.
 Thenceforth, he commonly referred to himself as "Dr. Popenoe".
 In 1976, Popenoe also received the Auld Lang Syne award from Occidental.
-Nevertheless, in 2019 after a unanimous vote of its board of trustees on April 26 of that year, Occidental rescinded the honorary Sc.D. degree.
+However, on April 26, 2019, Occidental rescinded the honorary Sc.D. degree after a unanimous vote of its board of trustees.
 Leading up to that vote, Occidental Professor Peter Dreier wrote an opinion article in March 2019 about the college's historical role in eugenics and racism, and 86 percent of the college's faculty then signed a statement urging the board to revoke the degree granted to Popenoe 90 years earlier.